 Don’t make the tie-out too long.
 Having a long tie-out obviously gives your dog more space to explore the campsite.
 This is not really good.
 The longer the rope, the more chance the dog has to be out of your sight.
 This you do not want.
 Keep tie-outs short. attach them to a place close to where you are or where you can see your dog best.
 I like to keep my dogs as close as possible in case for some reason I have to quickly take them inside.
 One of these things could be a bear or other wild animal.
 Another one could be someone’s dog who got loose from their own tie-out.

 Use a body harness instead of a collar.
 Collars can almost never be tight enough to prevent a dog from slipping his head out.
-If there are tight enough, then they are uncomfortable and possible inhumane for the dog.
+If they are tight enough, then they are uncomfortable and possible inhumane for the dog.
 I have never used a body harness on a tie-out for a dog.
 I am on the fence about this.
-I don’t know whether a harness could or even should be used and if used should it be front or back attach?
+I don’t know whether a harness could or even should be used and if used, should it be front or back attach?
 So I’ll just say that that is something you will have to decide for yourself based on your dog.
 Harnesses can be slipped off easily if the dog is motivated and pulls in the right direction.
 I had it happen to me during regular walks so caution is warranted here as well.

 Again, train for the situation.
 Not enough can be said about training for the situation.
 This include training yourself to deal with emergencies and how to handle a dog that is over the top reactive.
 Staying calm is the best course of action here.
 Make sure your dog knows your cues well and you have a plan in place for different issues that will come up.
 And they likely will.